jnuho/simpledl/k8s.md

 ### Kubernetes Concept

-I've been using `kubectl` commands to manage objects in a cluster; creating ingress, service, pod components, etc.
-But I've been lacking knowledge of what they are, how they are interconnected and how the client could access the cluster via endpoints.
+While I've been using `kubectl` commands to manage services in a cluster; creating ingress, service, pod components, etc, I've been lacking deeper knowledge of what they are, how they are interconnected and how clients access the cluster via endpoints.
-So I tried to understand each concept of component and why kubernetes is constructed that way.
+So I tried to understand the concept of each component.

 - <a href="https://kubernetes.io/docs/concepts/overview/components/" target="_blank">Kubernetes doc</a>
+- <a href="https://youtu.be/s_o8dwzRlu4?si=cz3-XlNOq91CUyz8&t=104">Kubernetes by Nana-1hr</a>
-- <a href="https://www.youtube.com/watch?v=X48VuDVv0do&t=1594s&ab_channel=TechWorldwithNana" target="_blank">Techworld with Nana</a>
+- <a href="https://www.youtube.com/watch?v=X48VuDVv0do&t=1594s&ab_channel=TechWorldwithNana" target="_blank">Kuberentes by Nana-3hr</a>
 - <a href="https://medium.com/devops-mojo/kubernetes-objects-resources-overview-introduction-understanding-kubernetes-objects-24d7b47bb018" target="_blank">Kubernetes — Objects</a>